Learn About The 21 Types of Knitted Fabrics

 Velour knitted fabric

 The velour knit pile loops are sheared and then brushed.
 Only synthetic fibers, cotton blends, and cotton can be used to make velour knits.
-This fabric is stiff and mimics certain other materials, like woven velvet.
+This fabric is soft and mimics certain other materials, like woven velvet.
 This fabric is utilized in the residential and clothing industries.

 15. Piled Knits